 Protective relay work as a sensing device, it senses the fault, then known its position and finally, it gives the tripping command to the circuit breaker.
 The circuit breaker after taking the command from the protective relay, disconnect the faulted element.

 By clearing the fault fast with the help of fast-acting protective relay and associated circuit breaker, the damage to the apparatus is reduced, and the resultant hazards like fire, the risk of the life are reduced, by removing the particularly faulted section.

-But the continuity of supply is maintained, though remaining healthy section, by clearing the fault fast, fault arising time is reduced and therefore the system can be restored to the normal state sooner.
-Hence the transient state stability limit of the system is greatly improved, permanent damage to the equipment is avoided and possibility of developing most simple fault such as single phase-to-ground into most severe fault such as double phase-to-ground fault is reduced.
+But the continuity of supply is maintained, though remaining healthy section, by clearing the fault fast, fault arising time is reduced, and therefore the system can be restored to the normal state sooner.
+Hence the transient state stability limit of the system is greatly improved, permanent damage to the equipment is avoided, and the possibility of developing most simple fault such as single phase-to-ground into most severe fault such as double phase-to-ground fault is reduced.